 An introduction to American Sign Language (ASL), the language of most deaf people in the United States.
 A strictly manual form of communication, it cannot be voiced on the lips.
-The purpose of the course is to allow students to learn about ASL vocabulary, but sign in English word order, that is, "Total Communication."
+The purpose of the course is to allow students to learn about ASL vocabulary and sign in English word order to create "Total Communication."
 It incorporates ASL sign vocabulary, finger spelling, facial expression, body languages and the use of voice or movement of the lips.
-Once the student is comfortable with this mode of communication, he or she can then proceed to learn ASL and its unique structure.
+Once the student is comfortable with this mode of communication, they can then proceed to learn ASL and its unique structure.
 3 credits (Cycled)